ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

 ## Expressions

 The `[]` matches any one of the enclosed characters.
-The new way is `[[...]]` which return a status of 0 or 1 depending on the evaluation of the conditional expression expression.
+The new way is `[[...]]`, which returns a status of 0 or 1 depending on the evaluation of the conditional expression.

 ```bash